bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 BlueBanquise
 ^^^^^^^^^^^^

-Copy content of bluebanquise_repository_el7_1.0.0.iso into desired folder:
+Download BlueBanquise rpms from official repository.
+Ansible is included if not provided in the distribution.

+Go to http://raphael.sphenisc.com/bluebanquise/repositories/centos/7.6/x86_64/bluebanquise and get the content of the whole directory.

+Then copy this content into /var/www/html/repositories/centos/7.6/x86_64/bluebanquise/ locally.

 .. code-block:: bash

   mkdir -p /var/www/html/repositories/centos/7.6/x86_64/bluebanquise/
-  mount bluebanquise_repository_el7_1.0.0.iso /mnt
+  cp -a /root/bluebanquise_from_web/* /var/www/html/repositories/centos/7.6/x86_64/bluebanquise/
-  cp -a /mnt/* /var/www/html/repositories/centos/5.6/x86_64/bluebanquise/ umount /mnt restorecon -Rv /var/www/html/repositories/centos/7.6/x86_64/bluebanquise
+  restorecon -Rv /var/www/html/repositories/centos/7.6/x86_64/bluebanquise

 And create file */etc/yum.repos.d/bluebanquise.repo* with the following content: